openvinotoolkit/openvino_tensorflow/docs/USAGE.md

     OPENVINO_TF_DISABLE=1

 **OPENVINO_TF_MIN_NONTRIVIAL_NODES:**
 This variable sets the minimum number of ops that can exist in a cluster.
-If the number of ops is smaller than the specified number, the cluster will fallback to TensorFlow.
-By default, it is calculated based on the total graph size but it cannot be less than 6 unless it is set manually (Did not observe any performance benefit enabling very small clusters).
+If the number of ops is smaller than the specified number, the cluster will fall back to TensorFlow.
+By default, it is calculated based on the total graph size, but it cannot be less than 6 unless it is set manually (Did not observe any performance benefit enabling very small clusters).

 Example:

     OPENVINO_TF_MIN_NONTRIVIAL_NODES=10

 **OPENVINO_TF_DYNAMIC_FALLBACK**
 This variable enables or disables dynamic fallback feature.
 Should be set to "0" to disable and "1" to enable dynamic fallback.
-When enabled, clusters having errors during runtime can fallback to native TF although they are assigned to run on OV.
+When enabled, clusters causing errors during runtime can fallback to native TensorFlow although they are assigned to run on OpenVINO™.
 Enabled by default.

 Example: